Faculty and Staff Information

 DIRECTIONS, PARKING, AND TRANSPORTATION:

-Driving: Please review directions and parking information in advance.
+Driving: Please review directions and parking in advance.

 The expressways by the UIC Forum are under construction, as part of the Jane Byrne Interchange project, formerly known as the Circle Interchange.